Bootstrability in Line-Defect CFT with Improved Truncation Methods: Review of Defect CFT in SYM

 Using this information, the crossing equations \eqref{eq:6} can be recast into the following compact form

 where

 is a now a known function, with $\mathcal G_{\mathcal I}$ encoding the crossed superconformal blocks:

 Therefore, the undetermined quantities appearing in the superconformal-block expansion of \eqref{eq:7} will involve the dimensions of the unprotected operators along with their corresponding OPE-coefficients squared.
 The lowest dimension long primary is $\Phi_{||}$.
 The long CFT data vary as a function of $g$ but one can make use of the Quantum Spectral Curve (QSC) to numerically determine the evolution of the conformal dimensions of long operators from weak to strong coupling.
 These results arise from a 1D adaptation of a numerical QSC implementation for $\mathcal N = 4$ SYM developed in \cite{Gromov:2015wca,Gromov:2023hzc}.
-The dimensions of the first 35 long operators for $g\in [0,2]$ were provided in \cite{Cavaglia:2021bnz}, while those of the first 13 long operators for $g \in [0,4]$ were given in \cite{Cavaglia:2022qpg}.
+The dimensions of the first 35 long operators for $g\in [0,2]$ were provided in \cite{Cavaglia:2021bnz}, while those of the first 13 long operators for $g \in [0,4]$ were found using methods developed in \cite{Grabner:2020nis, Julius:2021uka} and used in \cite{Cavaglia:2022qpg}.

 In \cite{Cavaglia:2021bnz} the dimensions of the first 2 unprotected superconformal primaries were used as external input to the linear-functional method to determine bounds for the OPE coefficient of the first long multiplet entering \eqref{eq:7}.
 Preliminary results with the input of additional scaling dimensions from the QSC were also reported.
-In \cite{Cavaglia:2022qpg}, the dimensions of only the first 10 unprotected superconformal primaries were used but the crossing symmetry conditions were supplemented by two sum rules arising from integrated correlators, which were derived using integrability in \cite{Cavaglia:2022yvv}.
+In \cite{Cavaglia:2022qpg}, the dimensions of only the first 10 unprotected superconformal primaries were used but the crossing symmetry conditions were supplemented by two sum rules arising from integrated correlators, which were derived in \cite{Drukker:2022pxk} and \cite{Cavaglia:2022yvv} respectively.
 The incorporation of these sum rules was observed to yield significantly sharper bounds and better accuracy for the first three OPE-coefficients squared.
 These two additional constraints from integrated correlators can be brought to the following form:

 where

 with $F_{\Delta_n}(x)$ given in \eqref{eq:5} and

 The curvature function $\mathbb C(g)$ has analytic expansions at weak and strong coupling, while a numerical evaluation with high precision, which we used in our implementation, was provided in \cite{Cavaglia:2022yvv}.